 Amit Ranjan is currently a Visiting Research Fellow at the National University of Singapore’s Institute of South Asian Studies.
-He earned his PhD in South Asian Studies from the School of International Studies at Jawaharlal Nehru University, also in New Delhi, in 2013.
+He earned his PhD in South Asian Studies from the School of International Studies at Jawaharlal Nehru University, in New Delhi, in 2013.
 His essays have appeared in Journal of Asian Politics and History, Asian Affairs, Foreign Policy Research Centre Journal, Himalayan and Central Asian Studies, Pakistaniat: A Journal of Pakistan Study, and several scholarly and popular outlets.
 His ongoing research interests include disputes and conflicts over water, Indian foreign policy and internal security, and Pakistan.

 Selected Scholarly Articles